-At December 31, 2019, Arbutus had 80 employees (78 full-time and 2 part-time), 62 of whom were engaged in research and development.
+At December 31, 2020, Arbutus had 78 employees (76 full-time and 2 part-time), 57 of whom were engaged in research and development, including three medical doctors, 30 individuals with Doctors of Philosophy (PhDs) degrees, and eight scientists with Master of Science degrees.
+Substantially all of our employees work out of our corporate headquarters in Warminster, PA.
 None of our employees are represented by a labor union or covered by a collective bargaining agreement, nor have we experienced any work stoppages.
 We believe that relations with our employees are good.